 Parameter | Description |

 All Resources | Move the pointer over All Resources at the top of the page and select the resource group that you want to use.
 After you select a resource group, virtual private clouds (VPCs) and vSwitches that belong to the resource group are displayed.
-When you create a cluster, only the VPCs and vSwitches that belong to the selected resource group are displayed in the console. ![]() |
+When you create a cluster, only VPCs and vSwitches that belong to the specified resource group are displayed. |

-Cluster Name | Enter a name for the cluster.
-Note The name must be 1 to 63 characters in length, and can contain digits, letters, hyphens (-), and underscores (_).
-The name cannot start with an underscore (_). |
+Cluster Name | The name of the cluster.
+The name must be 1 to 63 characters in length, and can contain digits, letters, hyphens (-), and underscores (_).
+The name must start with a letter or digit. |

-Cluster Type | Select a cluster type.
-You can select Professional or Standard edition.
-Select Professional to create an ACK edge cluster. |
+Cluster Specification | Select a cluster type.
+You can select Professional or Basic.
+Select Professional to create an ACK Edge cluster. |

-Region | Select a region to deploy the cluster. |
+Region | The region of the cluster. |

-Kubernetes Version | The Kubernetes versions supported by ACK are displayed. |
+Kubernetes Version | The supported Kubernetes versions. |

 VPC | Select a VPC to deploy the cluster.
 Standard VPCs and shared VPCs are supported.

 Note ACK clusters support only VPCs.
 You can select a VPC from the drop-down list.
-If no VPC is available, click Create VPC to create one.
+If you do not have a VPC, click Create VPC to create one.
 For more information, see Create and manage a VPC. |

 Configure SNAT | By default, the check box is selected.
 If the VPC that you select for the cluster cannot access the Internet, you can select Configure SNAT for VPC.
 This way, ACK will create a NAT gateway and configure SNAT rules to enable Internet access for the VPC. |

-Security group | You can select Create Basic Security Group, Create Advanced Security Group, or Select Existing Security Group.
+Security Group | You can select Create Basic Security Group, Create Advanced Security Group, or Select Existing Security Group.
 For more information about security groups, see Overview.
 Note

 |